 Where is the game?
 AT&T Stadium (aka Dallas Stadium)

-Getting to the stadium: There’s no public transportation to the stadium, 20 miles west; instead take a DART commuter train to Centrepoint Station in Arlington and cab it from there.
-Or drive yourself - there’s plenty of stadium parking.
+Getting to the stadium: There’s no public transportation to the stadium, 20 miles west; instead take a DART commuter train to Centerpoint Station in Arlington and cab it from there.
+Or drive yourself – there’s plenty of stadium parking.

-June 14, June 17, June 20, June 23, June 26, June 29, July 4
+Match dates: June 14, June 17, June 20, June 23, June 26, June 29, July 4

 Why choose Houston: Houston is one of the country's most dynamic and culturally rich cities.
 Texas’s largest city, Houston, has outstanding public art and museums, a terrifically eclectic food scene, and lovely green spaces and trails.
 And as home to NASA's Lyndon B. Johnson Space Center, it’s a must-see for space travel fans.